-Any equipment installed outdoors can be an attractive target for lightning.
-EDCO surge protection devices from Juice Goose can protect outdoor components as well as sophisticated, head-end recording and control systems.
+Equipment installed outdoors can become effective conduits for surge energy produced from nearby lightning.
+Surge protection devices from Juice Goose can protect outdoor components as well as amplifiers and sophisticated, head-end recording and control systems.

 Juice Goose offers a wide range of protection devices for a wide range of applications including access control, CCTV, fire alarm, communications and audio.
 Connector styles include RJ45, coaxial and hard wired.